Remote and hybrid training models for CAT Training

 4. Supervision of clinical practice

-The preference is for in person supervision because CAT is a relational and tool based therapy, we use supervision to teach the skills of how to do CAT in person, e.g. developing and sharing reformulation diagrams.
+The preference is for in person supervision because CAT is a relational and uses tools within therapy supervisors teach/model the skills of how to do CAT in person, e.g. developing and sharing reformulation diagrams.
 However, CAT is now also delivered on line allowing for modelling in the supervision group.
 In agreeing the proportion of in person vs online supervision consideration will be given to the medium of supervision paralleling that of the therapy and on evidence where possible of the effectiveness and experience of online supervision.
 Online supervision would increase access to CAT training to those who may not be able to access supervision by an accredited supervisor within a reasonable distance.

 5. Training therapy